davo75/Alarm-App/README.md

 Android Alarm app written in C# using Visual Studio/Xamarin.
 Project completed for a college assignment.

+Uses a SOAP based web service to store alarm and user data.

 Purpose of the app is to create and manage alarms.
 Features include:

 * Supports multiple users